cse-iitb-wiki/cse-iitb-wiki.github.io/_posts/2020-09-13-cc-facilities.md

 Computer Center (CC) provides access to 64 GPU nodes with P100 (these are decent GPUs at the time of this post).
 You can know more about the facility called SpaceTime at this (IITB internal) [link](https://spacetime.iitb.ac.in/).

 SpaceTime has 64 GPU P100 (16GB, cutting-edge) nodes.
-Your faculty must create an account for you to be able to access the facility.
+Your faculty/supervisor must create an account for you to be able to access the facility.
+They can write to spacetime@iitb.ac.in to get an account created.
 You should submit your job through PBS.
 The typical queue wait time for your process is around **12-24 hrs**.
 There is also an upper limit to how long your process can run (do not know what).

 It is not straight-forward to use PBS to submit jobs, a steep learning curve: software, libraries, debugging, MPI threads, code changes, arch., network adaptations etc. The provided manuals are no match for the needed support.